Lucrum/arbornet/README.md

 Users can send friend requests to other users, which can be accepted or ignored.

+OmniAuth for simple sign up and sign ins

 # planned features

 An actual UI